prabha88978/Meeting-summarization/README.md

 # Meeting-summarization

 The aim of this project is to generate summaries for meetings.
-We built an summarization model which takes text an input and generates summary using datasets called CNN/Daily mail and NewsRoom.
-We trained our model on online platform called Google Colab.
+We built an summarization model which takes text an input and generates summary.
+We trained our model using datasets called CNN/Daily mail and NewsRoom on online platform called Google Colab.
 We build a local API which takes meeting's text input and generates the summary of meeting.

 # Project dependencies :